Wedding Trip

 Afternoon - wine tour of Vale dos Vinhedos.
 Details to be confirmed.

-Evening - pre-wedding dinner at Botega among wines.
+Evening - pre-wedding dinner at Bodega Pizza entre Vinhos.
 Confirm your attendance here by December 7th.

 Friday 06